-From late 1964 until 1966, this locomotive was produced with a "NEW YORK CENTRAL" lettered No. 773W tender that had AAR trucks and one disc coupler (Variation C).
-Although the 1950 catalog showed the earlier version with "NEW YORK CENTRAL" markings, the engine was never produced with lettering for the New York Central railroad.
-It was not until this variation, late in the post war years, that Lionel produced this engine with the New York Central lettering that was the prototype for this model.
-The New York Central’s Class J1e Hudson was reportedly Joshua Lionel Cowen’s favorite locomotive. |
+Variation C: Identical to Variation B except, this locomotive was produced with a "NEW YORK CENTRAL" lettered No. 773W tender that had AAR trucks and one disc coupler.
+Although the 1950 catalog showed Variation A with "NEW YORK CENTRAL" markings, this variation of the locomotive was never produced with lettering for the New York Central railroad.
+It was not until this variation, late in the post war years, that Lionel produced this engine with the New York Central lettering that was used on the prototype for this model.
+Late 1964 until 1966 production.

 |